 We will keep seeking untiringly that differentiated experience, that surprising service, that differentiating product, or that gesture that gives us goosebumps.

-We will continue to keep pursuing those moments with our customers, and we hope that, once again, it is that way.
+We will continue to pursue those moments with our customers, and we hope that, once again, it is that way.
 Thank you all who are helping us to achieve that!